IgorTYano/pizzeria-app/README.md

 # Pizzeria App

+## About

-Pizzeria app with a ordering queue, order history
+Pizzeria e-commerce app with shopping cart functionality.

+## Technologies Used

-Made with HTML, CSS, TypeScript, ReactJS and Vite.
+Made with React, JavaScript, TypeScript and Vite.